claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Partition tables, Medium(Media).md

 hammer compute-profile create --name 'XYZ_Profile'
 ```

-Now we can set VMware details to a compute profile
+Now we can set VMware details to a compute profile, we will use this profile in next step.

 ```
 hammer compute-profile values create \